-In the next post, I will discuss some ways in which we can be replenished spiritually.
+In the next post, 7 Ways to Combat Spiritual Dryness, I will discuss some ways in which we can be replenished spiritually.
 In the meantime, here are some questions to consider:

 Questions for Reflection:

-- Do I have any of the above signs in my life at the moment—and to what degree?
+- Do I have any of the above signs of spiritual dryness in my life at the moment—and to what degree?
 How long have I felt this way?

 - What is the difference between emotional, mental, physical and spiritual depletion?
 How are they inter-related?